Orlando Cruz dreams of becoming first openly gay world champion

 Cruz's husband, Jose Manuel -- the boxer clasps his hands together, visibly proud, at the mention of his name -- will be in his corner Saturday.

-With gay marriage illegal in Puerto Rico -- where the couple resides, albeit at opposite sides of the country -- and many US states, they had some thinking to do.
+With gay marriage illegal in Puerto Rico -- the Caribbean island where the couple resides, albeit at opposite sides of the country -- and many US states, they had some thinking to do.

 The pair tied the knot three years ago -- their anniversary was a week before this interview, Cruz says -- eventually settling on New York's Central Park as their wedding location.